x

 Quick facts about the alcoholism medication Disulfiram

-Disulfiram, or Antabuse, is another type of oral medication that can be beneficial in reducing risk for relapse with drinking alcohol.
+Disulfiram, or Antabuse, is another type of oral medication-assisted treatment for alcohol.
 This medication is not first-line treatment due to its risk for side effects, especially when taken within 48 hours of consuming alcohol.
 It works by affecting how we metabolize alcohol so that once alcohol is consumed, it can lead to unpleasant effects including sweating, headaches, trouble breathing, low blood pressure, fast heart rate, nausea and vomiting.
 These effects can be dangerous for some populations, which is why this medication is not used unless naltrexone and acamprosate have been tried first.
 Disulfiram can be beneficial for people who have failed alternatives and feel the accountability of risking a negative reaction can help reduce risk for relapse.
 To note, when taking this medication all substances that contain alcohol should be avoided to prevent the negative reaction including mouthwash that contains alcohol, cough medicine, and vinegar.

 Some common side effects of disulfiram include: